bryanhughes/bbg-demo/README.md

 As the documentation explains, the mounted device should set up a USB network between the laptop and the device.
 The address of the device will be 192.168.7.2.

+> Note: These commands should all work if you are SSHed in as the root user.
+If you're working as the debian user, which is recommended, you may need to add "sudo" to the front of the commands.
+The default password for the Beaglebone is "temppwd".

 #### Configuring The Wifi
 There are [instructions](https://beagleboard.org/green-wireless) for configuring the wifi on the Beaglebone by connecting to the SeeedStudio BeagleBone Green Wireless AP and then selecting your SSID and entering your passphrase.